|

 Though partially implemented due to technical constraints, the concept was adopted by the VP of Technology as a model for future systems.

-Shipping agents operate under tight time constraints and lacked real-time operational visibility — especially across multiple ports.
+Shipping agents operate under tight time constraints and lack real-time operational visibility, especially across multiple ports.

 We designed a flexible dashboard architecture: